MyAnimeList

 MyAnimeList, often abbreviated as MAL, is an anime and manga social networking and social cataloging application website run by volunteers.
 The site provides its users with a list-like system to organize and score anime and manga.
 It facilitates finding users who share similar tastes and provides a large database on anime and manga.
-As of March 2024, the site reported having approximately 26,417 anime and 68,308 manga entries.
+As of January 2023, the site reported having over 23,000 anime and 62,000 manga entries in its database.
 In 2015, the site received 120 million visitors per month.

 History

 The site was launched in November 2004 by Garrett Gyssler and maintained solely by him until 2008.
 Originally, the website was called AnimeList, but Gyssler decided to incorporate the possessive "My" at the beginning, following the fashion of the most important social network in those years: Myspace.

 On August 4, 2008, CraveOnline, a men's entertainment and lifestyle site owned by AtomicOnline, purchased MyAnimeList for an undisclosed sum of money.
 In 2015, DeNA announced that it had purchased MyAnimeList from CraveOnline, and that they would partner with Anime Consortium Japan to stream anime on the service, via Daisuki.

 MyAnimeList announced in April 2016 that they had embedded episodes from Crunchyroll and Hulu directly onto the site, with over 20,000 episodes being made available on the site.

 On March 8, 2018, MyAnimeList opened an online manga store, in partnership with Kodansha Comics and Viz Media, allowing users to purchase manga digitally from the website.
 The service originally launched in Canada but later expanded to United States, the United Kingdom, and several other English-speaking countries.

 MAL became inaccessible for several days in May and June 2018 when site staff took it offline for maintenance, citing security and privacy concerns.
 The site operators also disabled the API for third-party apps, rendering them unusable.
 The moves were done in an effort to conform to the European Union's GDPR program.

 MyAnimeList was acquired by Media Do in January 2019; with their purchase, they announced their intention to focus on marketing and e-book sales to strengthen the site.

 On September 25, 2019, Hidive and MyAnimeList announced a partnership which would incorporate MyAnimeList's content ratings into Hidive's streaming platform, while exclusively providing MyAnimeList users with a curated selection of embedded Hidive content for free.